-Cyber Attacks & Defenses for Small Business
+Cyber Attacks & Defenses for Small Business - U.S. SBA SBDC Clearinghouse

 There are a variety of ways in which cybercrimes are perpetuated.
 The following is a listing of types of cybersecurity threats and their methods.

 - Malware is a type of software used to perform an unauthorized function or process.
-This unauthorized software can perform actions such as tracking keystrokes and keyboard events (key logger).
+This unauthorized software can perform actions such as tracking keystrokes and keyboard events (key logger), thereby enabling the theft of confidential information and passwords, for example.

+- Ransomware is a type of malicious software designed to extort money by blocking access to files or the entire computer system until the ransom is paid.
+According to a report released by cybersecurity firm SonicWall, ransomware attack volume has increased by 185% in 2021.
+This is significant as the majority of businesses impacted by a ransomware attack suffer devastating financial losses.

 - Phishing is the practice of sending fraudulent emails in order to obtain sensitive data.
+This is a form of social engineering used to trick an individual into disclosing confidential information about themselves This can include targeting employees in order to attain sensitive business information.

 - Spyware is software that is secretly installed into an information system, often through fraudulent emails or websites.

-- Ransomware is a type of malicious software designed to extort money by blocking access to files or the entire computer system until the ransom is paid.
+The software is then able to monitor all behavior that occurs on the infected computer, including things such as email usage, browsing behavior, and file access.

 - A Virus is a type of program that replicates and infects a computer.
+Computer viruses are typically spread through infected email attachments, removable media (such as flash drives), and internet downloads.

 For more information on these cyber attacks and threats, visit: What is Cybersecurity?